 For full details, download the free Step-by-Step Guide to Applying Perma-Zyme.
 It’ll teach you everything you need to know about building a gravel road.
 (Plus, you’ll get even more tips for a successful application.)

-Note: Due to U.S. importation laws and limited availability, we can’t perform soil evaluations in our lab for international customers or U.S.-based homeowners.
+Note: Due to U.S. importation laws and our team’s availability, we can’t perform soil evaluations in our lab for international customers or U.S.-based homeowners.
 But don’t worry—we’ve got your back!
-With our free at-home soil evaluation kits, you’ll be able to check your soil and then work with our team of experts to decide exactly what (if any) amendments it needs.
+With a free at-home soil evaluation kit, you can check your soil and work with our team to make it a success.
 Request yours today.

 Planning your project encompasses designing your gravel road and preparing for your Perma-Zyme application.
 Here are the factors you’ll need to consider.